 “Raise your hand if your biggest obstacle has been older women,” asked the conference moderator on a panel about building women’s political power.
-One hundred and twenty young, elected women raised their hands.
+One hundred and twenty young women leaders raised their hands.
 From the dais, I thought back to my own experience as a 22-year old councilwoman.
 I know that being a young and female and elected is not easy, but the fact that our own sisters continue to be more hindrance than help is more than disheartening, it’s calamitous.
 It is the difference between building on a wave election and continuing to grow the number of elected women in the country, or once again stalling out.

 We know about the amazing young women like Alexandria Ocasio-Cortez and Sharice Davids, and Ayanna Pressley recently elected to Congress, but they are not the only young women who are running and winning.
 Younger women are currently (finally!) running for state and local offices in record numbers.
 They are not asking for permission or waiting for their kids to get older.
 If we’re lucky as a nation they will be fantastically successful and remake government and politics for a generation.

 We should do more to make this happen than hope for a lucky outcome.

 I often sit in rooms with fellow middle-aged women who bemoan the ways younger women dress, talk, and behave.
 I admit to shaking my head at various tattoos and ever-rising hemlines.
 We need to stop shaking our heads and start helping younger women.

 Why aren’t older women more nurturing of their younger sisters?
 Opportunities for advancement in both the public and private sectors were traditionally so limited for women fighting their way to the top that they felt that they couldn’t afford to be generous to other women.
 If there was one woman in the C-suite, it was unlikely that there was room for another.
 In response, many women held on too tight to what they had rather than try to make the pie bigger.
 It was a bad model for success and leadership then and now.